Hritik827/Voice-Guard-Human-vs-AI-Speech/README.md

 200 MP3 files
 ```

-These are the original ElevenLabs-generated MP3 files before conversion to WAV.
+These are the original ElevenLabs-generated MP3 files before WAV conversion.

 ---